15 Daily Habits Causing You to Gain Weight

-But it’s just one of many “get fat” habits that can be turned into a “slim-down” habit, starting today.
+But it's just one of many bad habits that can be causing weight gain that starting now, you will turn into a "slim-down" habit.
 All you need is a pinch of resolve and a few new routines.
-Here are the 10 habits you can replace right now.
+Here are the 15 daily habits that are causing you to gain weight you can replace right now.
+And be sure you're stocking up on The 7 Healthiest Foods to Eat Right Now, too.

 It sounds crazy, but stop buying foods marketed as low-fat or fat-free.
 Typically, they save you only a few calories and, in doing so, they replace harmless fats with low-performing carbohydrates that digest quickly—causing a sugar rush and, immediately afterward, rebound hunger.
 Researchers from the University of Alabama at Birmingham found that meals that limited carbohydrates to 43 percent were more filling and had a milder effect on blood sugar than meals with 55 percent carbohydrates.
 That means you'll store less body fat and be less likely to eat more later.